bluenote10/watchcode/README.md

 Cross-language, cross-build-system, cross-test-framework.
 Powered by Python / [watchdog](https://github.com/gorakhargosh/watchdog).

-Features:
+##### Features

 - Simple YAML file format to specify **which files** to monitor and **what task** to run.
 - Different file matching styles (gitlike, regex, fnmatch).
-- Within git repositories, matching can follow existing gitignore rules.
+- Within git repositories, trigger rules can leverage existing gitignore rules.
-- Configurable event debouncing to account for editor peculiarities.
+- Trigger debouncing to account for editor peculiarities.
 - Optional task success audio feedback*.
 - Optional task success system notifications*.

 [*] useful when working in single screen / full screen scenarios.

+##### Why watchcode?

+Many build tools offer watch + run functionality, but they solve the problem only for a particular language/framework, and the quality/features are sometimes lacking.
+I'm jumping between languages a lot, and I wanted a solution that works everywhere.
+Watchcode is written in Python, but can be used for any task from simple shell scripts, over dynamic languages, up to more complex build systems like CMake/Maven.

-Setting up flawless file monitoring manually can be tricky:
+Note that setting up file monitoring generically can be tricky:
 Sometimes trigger rules are too narrow / too broad, or editors might confuse watchers by unexpected ways to write files.
-Watchcode's flexible matching features make it easy to get the right behavior.
+Watchcode's makes it easy to get the right behavior by offering flexible matching schemes and leveraging existing gitignore rules.

-Watchcode is written in Python, but can be used for any task from simple shell scripts, over dynamic languages, up to more complex build systems like CMake/Maven.
+## Demo

 ## Installation